vincentbeutin/moonrank-plus/README.md

 3. Click "Load unpacked" button and navivigate to the folder you downloaded from GitHub
 4. That's it

-You can offer me a coffee by giving a tip on my Solana wallet :
+You can offer me a 🍺 by giving a tip on my Solana wallet :
 `EGpjAdfaUX5JqNXGMgP7MR6Hy9T4RxrCDKfvxVgAGVxU`